viraniaman94/sendenv/Thoughts.md

 This command displays help information about how to use the tool.

+## Suggested file structure

+main.py: This is the entry point of your application.
+It should parse the command-line arguments and call the appropriate function based on the command entered by the user.

+vault.py: This file should contain a Vault class that represents a vault.
+The class should have methods for each of the operations that can be performed on a vault, such as adding variables, deleting variables, and sending the vault to another user.

+vault_manager.py: This file should contain a VaultManager class that manages all of the vaults.
+It should have methods for creating a new vault, deleting a vault, listing all vaults, and finding a vault by name.

+cli.py: This file should contain functions for interacting with the user, such as prompting the user for input and displaying messages.

+utils.py: This file should contain utility functions that are used in multiple places in your code, such as a function for validating environment variable names.

+config.py: This file should contain configuration settings for your application, such as the path to the directory where the vaults are stored.

+Here's how these files might interact:

+When the user runs your application, main.py is executed.
+It parses the command-line arguments and calls a function in cli.py based on the command entered by the user.
+The functions in cli.py interact with the user and call methods on the Vault and VaultManager classes to perform the requested operations.
+The Vault and VaultManager classes use the utility functions in utils.py as needed.
+The Vault and VaultManager classes read from and write to the vaults directory specified in config.py.
+This structure separates concerns and makes your code easier to understand and maintain.
+It also makes it easier to test your code, as you can test each file independently.

 ## Build, publish and maintain

 Write the Code: Develop your Python CLI tool.
 Include a shebang (#!/usr/bin/env python3) at the top of your script.